Duncan D. Hunter: Indictment

 The San Diego U.S. Attorney's Office accused the couple of conspiring to misuse $250,000 in campaign funds for personal expenses, as well as filing false campaign finance reports.
 Personal expenses charged to the campaign included vacations in Italy and Hawaii, theater tickets, and purchases in the gaming platform Steam.
 The indictment says that when Hunter wanted to buy some shorts for himself, his wife suggested that he falsely report the purchase as "golf balls for wounded warriors".
 On another occasion, he tried unsuccessfully to arrange a tour of a Navy base as a cover for a family vacation trip to Italy.
 When the Navy couldn't arrange something on the date Hunter wanted, Hunter told his chief of staff to "tell the Navy to go fuck themselves."

 Former FEC Chairman Bradley Smith continued to describe the Indictment, “For example, over 40 of the alleged 'overt acts', occurring over a six-year period, involved using campaign funds to pay for meals or rounds of golf with proven campaign contributors.
 As a general rule, it is not a violation of FECA or FEC regulations to pay for meals or entertainment with campaign contributors.

-With respect to the 250,000 dollars alleged in the indictment as "illegal expenditures", Smith said, in hisletter to the President, "In Congressman Hunter's case, the total of alleged personal use expenses falling within the statute of limitations at the time of the indictment—-assuming that all could be proven as illegal personal use—-amounted to approximately $80,730.
+With respect to the 250,000 dollars alleged in the indictment as "illegal expenditures", Smith said, in his letter to the President, "In Congressman Hunter's case, the total of alleged personal use expenses falling within the statute of limitations at the time of the indictment—-assuming that all could be proven as illegal personal use—-amounted to approximately $80,730.
 By the indictment's own admission, after internal campaign audits raised questions about whether some expenses qualified as campaign expenses, Hunter had already re-imbursed the campaign $67,000.
 Following the example of the recent Stearns case, one would have expected a civil enforcement action, in which additional reimbursements might have been ordered, a civil fine levied, and the campaign ordered to amend its reports to show these new or re-classified transactions.

 Former FEC Chairman Smith's letter to President Trump was written on November 7, 2020.
 On December 22, 2020, and December 23, respectively, President Trump issued full Pardons to Hunter and his wife, Margaret.
 On the same days, the White House stated that Former FEC Chairman Smith supported the pardons.